wiki @ ticX

 " the ticX trading platform - expand your knowledge "

-Any residential, commercial or rural property anywhere can be listed on ticX.
-All ticX listed properties are available for shared or sole ownership.
+At ticX all properties are available for shared or sole ownership.

 ticX expands opportunities for shared ownership; co-ownership; equity release (for seniors); rentvesting; affordable housing & affordable rental.